owid/owid-datasets/datasets/Number of direct national elections — NELDA (2015)/README.md

 Notes: “Serbia” refers to Yugoslavia for 1945–91 and to “Serbia and Montenegro” for 1992–2006.
 “Germany” refers to West Germany for 1945–89.

-Instructions for producing the dataset "Number of direct national elections — NELDA (2015)": https://drive.google.com/open?id=1bfmN0bd00-7PVFf9W4eRPRHdOTTHm6cB
+How the dataset "Number of direct national elections — NELDA (2015)" was produced: https://drive.google.com/open?id=1bfmN0bd00-7PVFf9W4eRPRHdOTTHm6cB